mjerrar/duo_vio/README.md

 # Installation
 The VIO is implemented in ROS.
-Thus, you first need to install ROS Indigo according to the [official instructions](http://wiki.ros.org/indigo/Installation/Ubuntu).
+Thus, you first need to install ROS Indigo according to the []official instructions](http://wiki.ros.org/indigo/Installation/Ubuntu).

 You will also need PySide for Python 2.7
 ```bash